on this page

 You may be able to cancel your own payment online.
 This means you don’t need to visit a service centre or call us.

-You must tell us if things change when you’re getting Youth Allowance as it may affect your payment.
+You must tell us if things change when you’re getting Youth Allowance for job seekers as it may affect your payment.

 If you need help finding a job, we'll assess the impact of your disability, illness, injury or other barriers to work.